-Read more about How Finn AI uses Amazon MXNet to train our models deployed into production.
+Read more about How Finn AI uses Amazon MXNet to train our banking chatbot models deployed into production.

 Deploying into production

-When you’re ready to deploy there are many steps to consider:
+When you’re ready to deploy your chatbot, there are many steps to consider:

 - Where is it hosted?
 On-premise or in the cloud?

 - How will you set up a pipeline from the training model to the deployment model?

 - How does it interact with existing systems?
 Is it standalone?
 Is it integrating with other business applications?
 Is it replacing something else?

 - Which teams does it affect?
 What’s the internal communications/training plan?